 Troubleshooting suggestion: If you put your WP-64 folder in your "user folder" and then can't open DOSBox, then move the folder to the root folder of your C:\ or other drive, so that the path of the the folder is something like C:\WP-64.
 This should not be necessary, but errors in Windows sometimes make it impossible to use the user folder.

 Second warning: Don't even think of making any changes in this system until you have followed all the instructions to the letter and the system works correctly!
-If you do something different from what the instructions tell you to do, the system will almost certainly not work!
-Don't be tempted to change the instructions, no matter how convinced you are that this or that detail does not apply to you!
+If you do anything that differs in any way from what the instructions tell you to do, the system will almost certainly not work!
+Don't be tempted to ignore the instructions, no matter how convinced you are that this or that detail does not apply to you!
 Read the frequently-asked questions on this page before you start changing things!

-Third warning: If you install this system, and then make changes in it, and it stops working as you think it should, do not complain about the problem in the WPDOS forum at WPUniverse.com until you have reversed all the changes that you made and identified exactly what caused the problem.
+Third warning: If you install this system, and then make changes in it, and it stops working as you think it should work, absolutely do not complain about the problem in the WPDOS forum at WPUniverse.com.
+Instead, reverse all the changes that you made and try to figure out how you - and only you - caused the problem.

 Fourth warning: This system can access files across a network if you assign a drive letter to your networked drives.
-However, do not expect it work as it does when WordPerfect has been installed to be networked - in other words, a setup in which every user must type his or her initials when WordPerfect starts and the user's settings are then picked up from a central storage directory somewhere across the network.
+However, do not expect it work as it does when WordPerfect has been installed to be networked - in other words, when WordPerfect was installed in such a way that every user must type his or her initials when WordPerfect starts, and the user's settings are then picked up from a central storage directory somewhere on the network.
 If you want to use settings that are now stored in a settings file in a networked location, you will need to recreate those settings by hand in the copy of WordPerfect that you use in this system.